 Our recording artists' contracts define the commercial relationship between our recording artists and our record labels.
 We negotiate recording contracts with recording artists that define our rights to use the recording artists' music.
 In accordance with the terms of the contract, the recording artists receive royalties based on sales and other uses of such recording artists' music.
 We customarily provide upfront payments to recording artists called advances, which are recoupable by us from future royalties otherwise payable to such recording artists.
-We also typically pay costs associated with the recording artist covers a sufficient number of master recordings to constitute an extended-play record (known as an EP) or an album and provides us with a series of options to acquire subsequent albums from the artist.
+We also typically pay costs associated with the recording and production of music, which in many countries are treated as advances recoupable by us from future royalties.
+Our typical contract for a new recording artist covers a sufficient number of master recordings to constitute an extended-play record (known as an EP) or an album and provides us with a series of options to acquire subsequent albums from the artist.
 Royalty rates and advances are often increased for subsequent albums for which we have exercised our options.
-Many of our contracts contain a commitment from the record label to fund video production costs, at least a portion of which in certain countries is treated as advances recoupable su
+Many of our contracts contain a commitment from the record label to fund video production costs, at least a portion of which in certain countries is treated as advances recoupable by us from future royalties.